The Renovation Project

 2000 saw the beginning of a major building project .
 The building works took place between November 2008 and Spring 2011.

-To celebrate our 250th Anniversary in 2012, we have published a book about the History of the Swiss Church in London.
+To celebrate our 250th Anniversary in 2012, we published a book about the History of the Swiss Church in London.
 Parts haven been written by

 Albert H. Roehrich, Claude I. Reverdin and Pierre-Michel Beguin.